-Harry went to war with the Oxford and Bucks Light Infantry but was held back due to illness and ended up with the 8th Battalion Manchester Regiment.
-In 1943 they went to the Middle East and then the war in Italy.
+Harry went to war with the Royal Berks Regiment but was held back due to illness and ended up being put with the 8th Battalion Manchester Regiment.
+In 1943 the regiment went to the Middle East and the war in Italy.

 He was on duty on the Front Line in Italy when he was killed.
 Some shells came over and exploded near him.
 A splinter hit his head, killing him instantly.

-Private Harry Phillips is buried in Arezzo War Cemetery, Tuscany, Arezzo, Italy, and is remembered in Thame on the War Memorial and on St Mary’s Church Memorial Board
+14570236 Private Harry Phillips, Manchester Regiment is buried in Arezzo War Cemetery, Tuscany, Arezzo, Italy and is remembered in Thame on the war memorial and St Mary’s church memorial board.

 The Thame Remembers Cross was delivered to Arezzo War Cemetery, Tuscany, Arezzo, Italy on 24th May 2015 by Yvonne Maxwell (Thame Remembers)